flynx/photobook/scripts/README.md

 `make-spreads.sh`
 ----------------

-Generate LaTeX block of pages from a directory tree.
+Generate LaTeX block of pages/spreads from a directory tree.

 This was initially intended as a means to convert the exported directory tree from an image viewer where image/text sequencing was done, but it